Pazl27/nix-config/README.md

   <summary>Kitty</summary>

   ### Overview
-  Modern GPU-accelerated terminal emulator with excellent performance and Wayland support.
+  Modern terminal emulator with excellent performance and Wayland support.
 Configured with Gruvbox Dark theme.

   ### Configuration
   Enable in your `home.nix`: